Exceptional Student Education (ESE) Secondary Transition Information and Resources

 I. What is Secondary Transition?

-Learn more through Project 10 (Transition Education Network), publication the Secondary Roadmap for Families.
+Learn more through Project 10 (Transition Education Network), the publication of Secondary Roadmap for Families.
 For additional Resources, the Pinellas Interagency Networking Council for Students (PINCS), provides agency resource guides and post secondary tools for students and families to plan for beyond highschool goals.
-For access to the PINCS resources visit http://www.pincs.org/.
-The Agency Resource Guide is a comprehensive tool developed by the PINCS council to assist families in locating resources forf amilies of persons with disabilities.
-The PINCS Community Resources Placemat.
+For access to the PINCS resources, visit http://www.pincs.org/.
+The Transition Services Resource Guide is a comprehensive tool developed by the PINCS council to assist families in locating resources for families of persons with disabilities.
+The PINCS Transition Resources Placemat.

 II.
 What is the law behind Secondary Transition for Students with Disabilities?